 ~ Remove any spindly or weak canes.

-~ Remove canes that grow in toward the center of the bush.
+~ To open up the bush; Remove canes that grow in toward the center of the bush.

 ~ Leave 6-8 strong healthy canes.